neelsmith/homericlanguage/README.md

 Scansion of the *Iliad* is based on the openly available data provided at https://hypotactic.com/use-the-source/

-> *I have not yet found information on the site indicating how to credit the author properly*.
+> *I have not yet found information on `hypotactic.com` indicating how to credit the author properly*.

 `hypotactic.com` has 24 CSV files organized by book.
 Each has a header line with these column labels: